India tour of New Zealand: World Cup in sight, as Harmanpreet and Co take on hosts in solitary T20I

 ODI skipper Mithali Raj, who won’t be playing the T20, said on Tuesday these matches will be used to figure out their core players who will feature in the ICC event in March-April.

 “It is a different format.
-The team will be looking forward to wining the game.
+The team will be looking forward to winning the game.
 Having said that, this T20 will also give a fair idea about the wickets, how the players are coping with an open ground,” Raj said in a virtual media interaction referring to the windy conditions.

 One of the important off-field developments that Mithali confirmed on Tuesday that a sports psychologist is present on the tour with the Indian team.
 Mughda Bavare is the sports psychologist travelling with the team, PTI reported.